environment) of the site, as well as the different publications

 current state of the

-the matheus environment and production have the same state.
+matheusenvironment.
+At this point, thematheusenvironment and production have the same state. - Finally,

-staging performs a rebase, ensuring that all environments are in
+stagingperforms a rebase, ensuring that all environments are in the same state.

 Environment (development environments)